 In clinic, you will be seen by one of our nurse practitioners or physician assistants who are experienced in the evaluation and treatments of neurosurgical disorders.
 If you are determined to be a surgical candidate, one of the five attending neurosurgeons will discuss what surgical management options are available.
 The attending surgeons work as a team to collaborate on your care.
-For this reason, during your surgery, you may have one or multiple board-certified neurosurgeons operating.

 Patients who are proceeding towards surgery may get a short course of pain medications to help with comfort and activity until their surgery date.
 Patients who have received surgery may be given a prescription for one to two weeks of pain medication as they recover.
 Otherwise, patients should receive pain medication prescriptions from their general practitioner or a pain management specialist.